NURSING HOME SURVEY PROCESS

 1) Criminal background checks on all nursing home surveyors.

 o Each background check administer by the Michigan Workforce Background Check program costs $55.28.
 The BHS currently employs 110 nursing home surveyors, for a total estimated initial cost of $6,081

 2) A registered nurse to be a member of each annual survey team.

-The LARA asserts that the BHS does not have sufficient resources to comply with the requirements of SB 884.
+LARA asserts that the BHS does not have sufficient resources to comply with the requirements of SB 884, and that an additional fee of $80 per nursing facility bed would be necessary to support the requirements of SB 884.